linkeddatacenter/kees/README.md

 For instance, an axiom could be articulated using OWL (Web Ontology Language) and demonstrated through an OWL reasoner.
 Alternatively, a rule could be formulated using SPARQL QUERY CONSTRUCT and materialized with SPARQL UPDATE operations.

-### Language profile
+### Language Profile
 The *Language Profile* (also referred to as  semantic *Application Profile*) forms the section of the TBOX comprising all terms recognized by rules and employed to comprehend and respond to inquiries.
 This profile defines the scope and vocabulary utilized within a *Semantic Web Application*, outlining the terms essential for understanding and generating responses within its semantic framework.

-### Linked Data lake
+### Linked Data Lake
 The internet is full of open data resources.
 Unfortunately, these resources very often have no SLA.
 So, when a business requires high data availability, it is best practice to mirror such resources in a data lake.
 During this download, some ETL processes may occur: for example, transforming raw data into Linked Data according to a defined language profile, adding provenance metadata, ACL, etc.

 KEES does not concern the implementation of a Linked Data Lake, but this concept is very useful in any real-world application that uses Semantic Web Technologies.

-### Reasoning types
+### Reasonings Classification
-In semiotics, there are three types of reasoning:
+In KEES , there are two types of reasoning:
-- Deductive reasoning
-- Abductive reasoning
-- Inductive reasoning

-KEES supports only the first two types of reasoning.
+- Deductive reasoning: A logical process in which conclusions are drawn from premises or general principles.
 Deductive reasoning involves computing axioms to generate new facts from existing ones through theorem demonstration based on the semantic properties of the Language Profile.
-Abductive reasoning, on the other hand, is achieved through rule computation.
+- Abductive reasoning: A form of reasoning where the best explanation or hypothesis for a set of observations or phenomena is inferred.
+Abductive reasoning is achieved through rule computation.

+Note that in semiotics there is a third reasoning type: the _Inductive reasoning_ that involves making generalizations based on specific observations or patterns.
+KEES does not jet able to support _Inductive reasoning_.

+### Facts Classification
+It is common practice to classify data into categories that aid in distinguishing the sources and ownership of the data, as well as the context in which it is collected and used:

+- First-party data: Information collected directly from individuals or users by the entity that owns the data, typically through interactions with their own website, app, or services.
+- Second-party data: Data that is obtained directly from another organization, often through a mutually beneficial partnership or collaboration, where the data is shared directly between the two parties involved.
+In KEES second-party data ar use to classify deductions derived by semantic rules derived only by first-party data.
+- Third-party data: Data collected or obtained from external sources or entities that are not directly affiliated with the organization using the data.
+This data is often purchased or obtained from data brokers, aggregators, or other external sources.

 ### Trust